-Figure~\ref{fig:emulatoracc}a shows the Cumulative Distribution Function (CDF) comparison of a real RTT trace fed as input to the network emulator and RTTs of the emulated path (Figure~\ref{fig:emulatorsetup}).
-Each emulation run lasts 600s (10 min).
-As can be seen from the CDF in Figure~\ref{fig:emulatoracc}a, the 25\textsuperscript{th}, 50\textsuperscript{th}, 75\textsuperscript{th} percentile median values of the real input trace RTTs and those of the emulated path are the same while the 90\textsuperscript{th} percentile RTT values are within 3.3 ms of each other.
+\figureref{fig:emulatoracc}a shows the Cumulative Distribution Function (CDF) comparison of a real RTT trace fed as input to the network emulator and RTTs of the emulated path (\figureref{fig:emulatorsetup}).
+Each emulation run lasts 600~s (10 min).
+As can be seen from the CDF in \figureref{fig:emulatoracc}a, the 25th, 50th, 75th percentile values of the real input trace RTTs and those of the emulated path are the same while the 90th percentile RTT values are within 3.3~ms of each other.
 We can see that the emulation also reproduces the long-tail nature of the RTTs.
-We also plot the Normalized Root Mean Squared Error (NRMSE) between the real and emulated path RTTs normalized using the standard deviation of the real RTT for the 25\textsuperscript{th}, 50\textsuperscript{th}, 75\textsuperscript{th}, and 90\textsuperscript{th} percentiles.
-The NRMSE is calculated across 30 different emulation runs, each lasting 10 minutes.
-A NRMSE value in the range 0 to 1 is a good value where the emulation error is less than one standard deviation of the real RTT trace fed to the network emulator.
-As can be seen from Figure~\ref{fig:emulatoracc}b the NRMSE across the 90\textsuperscript{th} percentile is the highest 0.62 ms, however, all the NRMSE's are less than 1 ms. From the above results, we conclude that the network emulator can accurately emulate the cloud access times between the mobile and the cloud backend including its long tail nature.
+We also plot the Normalized Root Mean Squared Error (NRMSE) between the real and emulated path RTTs normalized using the standard deviation of the real RTT.
+The NRMSE is calculated for the 25th, 50th, 75th, and 90th percentile values across 30 different emulation runs, each lasting 10~min.
+An NRMSE value in the range 0 to 1 is a good value where the emulation error is less than one standard deviation of the real RTT trace fed to the network emulator.
+As can be seen from \figureref{fig:emulatoracc}b all the NRMSE's are less than 1~ms with the one for the 90th percentile being the highest, 0.62~ms. From the above results, we conclude that the network emulator can accurately emulate the cloud access times between the mobile and the cloud backend including its long tail nature.